-During 2022, the Group obtained a long term loan amount of SR 28.3 million from Saudi Industrial Development Fund (SIDF).
-The first installment was due in 31 December 2022 followed by mothly installments.
-This loan is guaranteed by a mortgage over all the property and equipment of the Jeddah industrial yarn plant and the loan is for the purpose of financing the expansion of the Jeddah industrial yarn factory and rug factories.
+During 2022, the Group obtained a long term amounting to SR 28.3 million from Saudi Industrial Development Fund (SIDF).
+The first installment was due in 31 December 2022 followed by monthly installments.
+This loan is guaranty by a mortgage over all the property and equipment of the Jeddah industrial yarn plant (note 1 & 5) and the loan is for financing the expansion of the Jeddah industrial yarn factory and rug factories.
 The loan agreement involves certain covenants including the maintenance of certain financial ratios and maintenance of a minimum level of tangible solvency and minimum of liquidity.